Skip to main content

 How compound interest works

-Imagine you contribute $1,000 to a hypothetical investment that earns eight percent annually.
+Imagine you contribute $1,000 to a hypothetical investment that earns eight percent annually (based on historical stock market average returns).

 After the first year, your balance is $1,080.